-Our official development assistance to Uganda reached almost \$600,000 (Shs2.1b) last year and with the adoption of the new Multiannual Development Cooperation Programme of the Republic of Poland for the years 2021-2030, we reaffirmed our commitment to further support your country on its development trajectory.
+Our official development assistance to Uganda reached almost \$600,000 on its development trajectory.
 We want to continue our cooperation with your government in the fields of ensuring access to affordable and quality healthcare and education, support for entrepreneurship and protection of environment.